huangli712/ACFlow/docs/src/man/run.md

 ## Script Mode

 The core functionalities of the ACFlow toolkit are exposed to the users via a simple application programming interface.
-So, the users can write Julia scripts easily by themselves to perform analytical continuation simulations.
+So, the users can write Julia scripts easily by themselves to perform analytic continuation simulations.
 A minimal Julia script (`acrun.jl`) is listed as follows:

 ```julia
 #!/usr/bin/env julia